 The U.S. Senate confirmed Navy Adm.
 Charles Richard as commander of U.S. Strategic Command in November 2019.
 The 37-plus year Naval veteran graduated from UA with a bachelor’s degree in electrical engineering in 1982.
 In his role with Strategic Command, Richard serves as the senior commander of unified military forces from all four branches of the military assigned to the command.
 In a previous role as commander, Submarine Forces, he was the undersea domain lead and was responsible for the submarine force's strategic vision.
 Richard was born in Cullman and grew up in Decatur.
 He was named a UA Distinguished Engineering Fellow in 2014.

-Cathy “Marie” Robinson has been Senior Vice President of Corporate Strategy and Chief Operations Officer at Michael Kors since August 2015.
-She previously held the position of Senior Vice President, Global Operations.
+Cathy “Marie” Robinson serves as Executive Vice President and Chief Supply Chain Officer of Sysco Corporation.
+Previously she was Senior Vice President of Corporate Strategy and Chief Operations Officer at Michael Kors, where she earlier held the position of Senior Vice President, Global Operations.
 Prior to joining Michael Kors, she was Senior Vice President and Chief Logistics Officer at ToysRUs from 2012 to 2014, and Senior Vice President of Supply, Logistics and Customer Experience at The Great Atlantic & Pacific Tea Company from 2010 to 2012.
 She began her career as a United States Army Logistics Office and also held various logistics and operations positions at Wal-Mart Stores, Inc. She graduated from The University of Alabama in 1989 with a bachelor’s degree in communication.
 She later obtained a master’s degree in leadership and organizational studies from Azusa Pacific University.

 Joe Scarborough is an American cable news and talk radio host, lawyer, author and former politician.
 He is the co-host of Morning Joe on MSNBC, and previously hosted Scarborough Country on the same channel.
 Scarborough served in the United States House of Representatives from 1995 to 2001 as a Representative from the 1st district of Florida.
 He was named by Time magazine one of the “100 Most Influential People in the World” in 2011.
 He holds a bachelor’s degree from UA.